Pocketblog has gone back to basics. This is part of an extended management course.

 - Preparing the Ground

-Increase your chances of success well before the interview
+Increase your chances of success well before the interview.

 - Getting it Right

-Hints and advice for conducting and effective interviews
+Hints and advice for conducting effective interviews.

 - Polishing your Process